Monetary policy shall maintain monetary stability by keeping inflation low and stable

 The level of the policy rate influences, directly and indirectly, many of the everyday economic decisions you make.

-Next rate decision will be announced 15 August.
+Next policy rate decision will be announced on 22 June 2023Rate decision May

-Norges Bank lists some 40 exchange rates.
+Norges Bank quotes some 40 exchange rates.
 Publication time of daily exchange rates is approximately 16:00 CET.

 Norges Bank shall contribute to a robust and efficient financial system